polimi-cmls-23/group1-hw-SC-Xenharmonics/README.md

   - *Amplitude*: sets gain of signal
   - *Cutoff curve smoothing*: changes slope of cutoff curve
 + **Presets**: the user can choose between two different presets, which simulate a brass instrument and a flute
-+ **Sequencer**: six stage sequencer, each row lets the user choose which MIDI note to play (flow from top to bottom).
++ **Sequencer**: five stage sequencer, each row lets the user choose which MIDI note to play (flow from top to bottom).
 Playback speed can be controlled.
 <ins> **Note to the user** </ins>: using a long release envelope with a fast sequencer playback may result in overcrowding of the server.
 Caution is advised.

 ### Sound Generation